 The degree of doctor of philosophy is awarded to students who have demonstrated their mastery of the basic techniques of mathematics and their ability to do independent research.
 The former is tested in the qualifying examination the latter in the dissertation.
 The dissertation, however, is the more important of the two.

-The qualifying examination is given twice annually, and students are encouraged to take it as soon as possible so that they may begin work towards their dissertation research.
+The qualifying examination is given twice annually, and students are required to take the exam as soon as possible, either to identify gaps in knowledge, which should be addressed, or to complete this requirement in order to start work on dissertation research.
 Most students pass the exam during their first year, but if need be, the exam may be retaken a number of times.
 Students are expected to pass the examination by the end of the second year.

 The PhD dissertation is an original treatment of a suitable subject leading to new results, usually written under the guidance of a faculty member.
 The final manuscript must conform to the requirements described in The Form of the PhD Dissertation, which is available in the Publications section on the GSAS website.